Welcome to today's edition of the Rush 24-7 podcast.

 We have a measles outbreak precisely because of the Democrat Party.

-We have, and I might add the Republican establishment that joins them and doesn't stop this and doesn't fight back against it and doesn't oppose it.
+We have, and I might add, the Republican establishment that joins them and doesn't stop this and doesn't fight back against it and doesn't oppose it.

 When you make no effort to find out before they get here, this is what's going to happen.

-So we got a measles outbreak.
+So we've got a measles outbreak.

-Somebody probably hoped this would happen, figured it would happen.
+The cynic part of me says somebody probably hoped this would happen, figured it would happen.

-You know, the irony of this is that if you go to Republican candidate after Republican candidate, you're going to find most of them are probably pro-vaccination.
+You know, the irony of this is, is that if you go to Republican candidate after Republican candidate, you're going to find most of them are probably pro-vaccination.

-and There are a lot of GOP voters who aren't, though.
+There are a lot of GOP voters who aren't, though.

-And see, that's the dirty little secret, if I may use that cliche.
+And see, that's the dirty little secret, if I may use that cliché.

 There are a lot of Republican voters suspicious of this.